jsanon01/cryptocurrency/log.md

 - Most convenient wallet for those are not computer-friendly

-### 2 main risks
+### 2 Main Risks

 - Someone can hack your account

 - Someone can hack the entire web wallet

-### => In real world, if a bank declares bankruptcy, Central Bank will usually bail a bank to prevent a major shakeup.No Guaranty to get money back!
+### => In real world, if a bank declares bankruptcy, Central Bank will usually bail a bank to prevent a major shakeup.
+###    In cryptocurrency, there is No Guarantee to get money back!

 ### 6) -------- Which Wallet is the best? ---------